icicimov/blog/_posts/2018-12-11-GitLab-CICD-Multi-project-Pipelines-for-Terraform-and-AWS.md

 Error downloading modules: Error loading modules: error downloading 'https://git.example.com/<group>/ProjectA': /usr/bin/git exited with 128: Cloning into '.terraform/modules/a839ef67cd80c00e3439361c5830c57c'...
 ```

 I run GitLab in Kubernetes which in turn is deployed in AWS via [kops](https://icicimov.github.io/blog/virtualization/Kubernetes-Cluster-in-AWS-with-Kops/).
 Thus the runners are launched as Docker containers and I could not get any log out of them.
 They also error and exit too quickly thus making any kind of troubleshooting impossible.
-As a result I came out with the workaround under the `modules` stage (using sparse checkout) and set all modules to read from local source instead:
+As a result I came up with the workaround under the `modules` stage (using sparse checkout) and set all modules to read from local source instead:

 ```
 module "vpn" {